 CLIENT OBJECTIVES

-The space needed to function as a modern workplace with reliable heating, ventilation, lighting and power, plus the flexibility to accommodate different tenants with varying needs.
-Sustainability was important, with a requirement for solar PV to reduce the building’s environmental impact.
-Above all, the services needed to sit comfortably within the heritage setting, avoiding visual clutter or inappropriate interventions that would detract from the building’s character.
+The workspace needed to deliver reliable heating, ventilation, lighting, and power.
+Equally important, it had to remain flexible enough to suit tenants with varying needs.
+Sustainability was also a priority.
+Solar PV was specified to reduce environmental impact, while all services needed to sit discreetly within the heritage setting, avoiding clutter that might compromise the building’s character.

 OUR SOLUTION

-We worked alongside Day Cummins architects and Thomas Armstrong Construction from the initial stages, which meant we were onboard to advise early on about service routes before construction began.
-The biggest challenge was finding pathways for cables, ducts and pipework through a structure that wasn’t designed with modern services in mind.
-Every route required discussion with the architect to identify the most sympathetic option that wouldn’t damage significant features.
-We spent time on site understanding where beams, joists and structural elements would allow us to thread containment through the building.
+The biggest challenge was routing cables, ducts, and pipework through a structure never designed for modern services.
+Consequently, every route required close discussion with the architect to find sympathetic solutions that protected significant features.
+We spent time on site identifying where beams, joists, and structural elements would allow us to thread containment through the building without causing harm.

 Our design covered: